-Geoffrey Moores’s book “Crossing the chasm” outlines the difficulties faced by a new, disruptive technology, when adoption moves from innovators and visionaries into the mainstream.
+Geoffrey Moores’s book “Crossing the chasm” outlines the difficulties faced by a new, disruptive technology like TDD, when adoption moves from innovators and visionaries into the mainstream.
 Test Driven Development is clearly a disruptive technology, that changes the way you approach software design and testing.
-It hasn’t yet been embraced by everyone, but is it just a matter of time?
+It has not yet been embraced by everyone, but is it just a matter of time?
 Ten years from now, will a non-TDD practicing developer experience the horror of being labeled a technology adoption ‘laggard’, and be left working exclusively on dreadfully boring legacy systems?

 It could be a smart move to get down to your nearest Coding Dojo and practice TDD on some Code Katas.
 On the other hand, the thing with disruptive technologies is that even they can become disrupted when something better comes along.
 What about Property-Based Testing?
 Approval Testing?
 Outside-In Development?